anieldev/demonet/README.md

 - Say another plain text password is `Ch33z7Br3@d!` which happens to be 4 characters longer than `P!zz4p13`.
 Regardless of the password's length, the length of the hash produced for both passwords will be the same.
 The exact length depends on the algorithm.

-Because hash functions always produce the same result for a specific input, they are predictable.
-This means an attacker could figure out the original password from the hash.
+Because hash functions always produce the same result for a specific input, two or more users can have identical hashes if they use the same password.
+An attacker could also pre-compute a bunch of hashes for common passwords.
 In other words, hashing the password is not enough.

 <br>